Does your credit card offer rental car insurance? It does? Great—but it might not cover what you think it does.

 Benefits of Rental Company Car Rental Insurance

 When you’re filling out the paperwork to get the keys to your rental car, the agent will often try to upsell you on optional rental car insurance.
 Here are some of the reasons you may want to consider it:

 If You Don’t Have All the Coverage Types You Need, You Can Get Them Now

 Not everyone has car insurance.
 If you’re relying on just the rental car coverage from your credit card, you’re covered against damages to the rental car.
 But as we’ve stated, that’s only a part of the full picture.

-You also need coverage for liability and personal injury (if you don’t have health insurance, that is).
-Otherwise, you run the risk of being sued for any injuries you cause to other people, or damage to other people’s property.
-If you don’t currently have these things, now’s a good time to purchase them.
+You also need coverage for liability.
+Otherwise, you run the risk of being sued for any injuries you cause to other people or damage to other people’s property.
+You may also want personal injury protection (if you don’t have health insurance, that is).
+If you don’t currently have these things, now is a good time to purchase them.

 You Can Avoid Filing a Claim With Your Insurance

 Buying rental company insurance can also be handy if you want to avoid filing a claim and paying a deductible through your auto insurance company.
 You’ll need to read the fine print carefully to make sure there isn’t a deductible.
 Generally speaking, the Collision Damage Waiver releases you from having to pay anything at all, including a deductible.

 Drawbacks of Rental Company Car Rental Insurance